Metrojet Flight 9268: Disruption to air traffic

 All flights due to leave Sharm El Sheikh for Britain were delayed as a "precautionary measure" to allow experts to assess security.
-Emirates, Lufthansa and Air France–KLM announced they would avoid flying over the Sinai peninsula until the cause of the accident has been determined.
-The United States' Federal Aviation Administration had previously told carriers under its jurisdiction to operate above FL260 (26,000 feet [7,900 m]) while flying over Sinai.
-Germany's Luftfahrt-Bundesamt had told its airlines the same thing.
+Emirates, Lufthansa and Air France–KLM announced that they would avoid flying over the Sinai peninsula until the cause of the accident has been determined.
+The United States' Federal Aviation Administration had previously instructed carriers under its jurisdiction to operate above FL260 (26,000 feet [7,900 m]) while flying over Sinai, as had Germany's Luftfahrt-Bundesamt.
 Air Arabia, Flydubai and British Airways also stopped their flights over the Sinai Peninsula in response to the crash.
-The latter stated that they planned to continue flights over Sinai, although the intended alternative route was not announced.
-EasyJet initially stated that they would not halt their flights to and from Sharm El Sheikh and Hurghada, but would actively review them; passengers who opted not to fly the route would be re-booked on another flight or given a flight voucher.
+EasyJet initially stated that it would not halt its flights to and from Sharm El Sheikh and Hurghada, but would actively review them, and passengers who opted not to fly the route would be rebooked on another flight or awarded a flight voucher.

-On 4 November, the British Foreign and Commonwealth Office (FCO) changed their travel advice to advise against all but essential travel by air to Sharm El Sheikh.
+On 4 November, the British Foreign and Commonwealth Office changed its travel advice to warn against all but essential travel by air to Sharm El Sheikh.
 As a result, all British flights to and from the resort were cancelled from 4 November.
-On the same day, the Irish Aviation Authority (IAA) issued an order to all Irish airline operators not to operate to or from Sharm el‐Sheikh or fly over the Sinai Peninsula until further notice.
+On the same day, the Irish Aviation Authority issued an order to all Irish airline operators not to operate to or from Sharm el‐Sheikh or fly over the Sinai Peninsula until further notice.
 The decisions on 4 November by the British and Irish authorities to ground flights to and from Sharm El Sheikh came within minutes of each other.
-Patrick McLoughlin, UK Secretary of State for Transport, told Parliament that Ireland had investigators from the Air Accident Investigation Unit (AAIU) in Egypt reporting back to the Irish government, and the British and Irish governments have close security co-operation.
+Patrick McLoughlin, UK Secretary of State for Transport, told Parliament that Ireland had investigators from the Air Accident Investigation Unit in Egypt reporting back to the Irish government, and that the British and Irish governments have close security cooperation.